Aman035/wallet-ui-react/README.md

 # React Native Web Storybook

-This demo project shows usage of Storybook using React Native components, leveraging React Native for Web.
+This Project is an implementation bitcoin-wallet-ui kit using React Native.

 ## Usage
 - Run `npm install`